fwbam/FW_manage/README.md

 ./fw_manage.sh -m clean
 ```
 ### Update
-Updates a current server to the the specified version (recommended to backup first)
+Updates a current server to the the specified version (recommended to backup first).
+It then promps if you want to also upload the upgrade filesets (This will install the linux admin app.
+Links from download KB required).
 ```
 ./fw_manage.sh -m update -v 13.1.0
 ```
 ### Admin
-Installs the linux admin [CLI - Command Lind Interface](https://kb.filewave.com/pages/viewpage.action?pageId=920328)
+Installs the linux admin app for  [CLI - Command Lind Interface](https://kb.filewave.com/pages/viewpage.action?pageId=920328)
 ```
 ./fw_manage.sh -m admin
 ```